 Managing shadow IT with a culture of trust

 Shadow IT is the unknown and unmanaged set of applications, services, and infrastructure that are developed and managed outside standard IT policies.
-Shadow IT typically crops up when engineering teams are unable to support the needs of non-engineering partners, a situation that could arise from a lack of available engineering capacity or the need for specialized domain solutions.
+Shadow IT typically crops up when engineering teams are unable to support the needs of non-engineering partners, a situation that could arise from a lack of available capacity or the need for specialized domain solutions.

-{Learn how optimizing our Microsoft Azure usage is helping us manage our Shadow IT.}
+Learn how optimizing our Microsoft Azure usage is helping us manage our Shadow IT.

-The AI era (2023 to present)
+The Era of AI (2023 to present)

 Securing our future